microsoft/TemplateStudio/docs/templates.md

   - [Services](../templates/Uwp/Services): Service templates with the sources required to add different services to the target app.
   - [Testing](../templates/Uwp/Testing): Testing templates with the sources required to add testing projects to the target solution.

+- [WPF](_templates/WPF): this folder contains all templates used for UWP platform projects
+  - [_composition](../templates/WPF/_composition): this folder contains the partial code templates that will be generated when certain constraints are met, including framework specific templates.
+  - [Projects](../templates/WPF/Projects): Project templates which define the actual folder structure, source files and auxiliary files to create a base project.
+  - [Pages](../templates/WPF/Pages): Page templates define the source files needed to create a page of a certain type.
+  - [Features](../templates/WPF/Features): Feature templates with the sources required to add different features and / or capabilities to the target app.
+  - [Services](../templates/WPF/Services): Service templates with the sources required to add different services to the target app.
+  - [Testing](../templates/WPF/Testing): Testing templates with the sources required to add testing projects to the target solution.

 ## Anatomy of templates

 As mentioned, a basic [dotnet Template Engine](https://github.com/dotnet/templating) template is defined by the following elements: